bllgg/Kernel_Module/README.md

 # CSC415-Device-Driver

-## Build the kernal module and user application
+## Build the kernel module and user application

 You can build the kernel module by executing the following command in the Module directory.
 ```
 make all
 ```
-The user app can be build using the
+The user app can be built using the
 ```
 make cryptographyTest
 ```
-command in Test directory.
+command in the Test directory.

 You can clear all the build files using
 ```